Misioslav/expressvpn/README.md

 Container-based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
 This is my attempt mostly to learn more about docker.

-ExpressVPN version: `3.14.0.4`
-Currently set to use `lightway_udp` protocol with `chacha20` cipher.
+## PROTOCOL AND CIPHER

+You can change it by env variables `protocol` and `cipher`.

+Available protocols:
+- `lightway_tcp`
+- `lightway_udp` - defualt value
+- `tcp`
+- `udp`
+- `auto`

+Cipher available **only** with lightway:
+- `aes`
+- `chacha20` - defualt value
+- `auto`

 ## NETWORK_LOCK

 Currently, `network_lock` is turned on by default but in case of any issues you can turn it off by setting env variable `NETWORK` to `off`.
 In most cases when `network_lock` cannot be used it is caused by old kernel version.
 Apparently, the minimum kernel version where `network_lock` is supported is **4.9**.

-*As of version 3.13.0.8 and higher a script is included that checks if the host's kernel version meets minimum requirements to allow `network_lock`.
+*A script is included that checks if the host's kernel version meets minimum requirements to allow `network_lock`.
 If not and the user sets or leaves the default setting `network_lock` to `on`, then `network_lock` will be disabled to allow expressvpn to run.*

 ## WHITELIST_DNS

-As of `3.14.0.4` new env is available.
+New env is available.
 It can be used like in the examples below and it is a comma seperated list of dns servers you wish to use and whitelist via iptables.
 Leave empty for default behavior.
 Added by [phynias](https://github.com/phynias), thank you!

 ## HEALTHCHECK